vple/dota-2-notes/about/index.md

 Hi!
 Dota 2 Notes is my small side project to create high quality, high level Dota 2 guides and resources.
-I've learned a lot about Dota 2 from others, and now I want to help you become a better Dota 2 player.
+I've learned a lot about Dota 2 from others, and now I want to pay it forward to help you become a better Dota 2 player.

 I believe there aren't very many guides that teach you how to get good at Dota
 2. There are a lot of guides that show you the ropes and a lot of hero-